yusufsamsum/mlp_and_transfer_learning/README.md

 Download the dataset from the following link: https://drive.google.com/file/d/1rc6WbpzbLaYahK4AloPmbsEH2u_OsrKC/view

-In this repository, there are three different perspective for the classification problem that given above:
+In this repository, there are three different perspectives for the classification problem that given above:

 ### - Multi Layer Perceptron (MLP)